 - Paper Structure

-- The paper is organised in two- or three-week modules.
-Each module presents for understanding and analysis examples from the literary, intellectual or screen culture of a different European city.
+The paper is organised in two- or three-week modules.
+Each module may cover the literary, intellectual or screen culture of a different European city.
 Paris, Berlin, St Petersburg or Moscow, Prague, Bucharest, Rome, Madrid or Barcelona have all featured in recent semesters.
-Framing lectures assists students to understand the connections between cultural productions from different modules and different epochs.
+Some sessions are run in small groups.
+Attendance and participation are encouraged.

 - Teaching Arrangements

 The course readings and other supporting materials are available online in Blackboard and/or through the library.
 You may occasionally wish to purchase one or the other text.

 - Graduate Attributes Emphasised